shimaore/astonishing-competition/middleware/log-rated.coffee.md

         yield billing_db.close()

-- a rated `carrier` object, into the rated-database
+- a rated `carrier` object, into the rated-database for the carrier.

         if rated.carrier?
           carrier_database = ['rated',carrier,carrier_period].join '-'